 Before your new-build property officially completes it is wise to consider having an independent snagging inspection.
 Often, new homes can have small defects of one sort or another which, if spotted with a keen eye, can be resolved before completion, before you or a tenant takes occupation.

 MyLondonHome provide professional new-build snagging inspections throughout central London.
 Our inspectors are highly qualified and experienced, having inspected literally thousands of properties across London.
-These professional inspections are competitively priced from only £150 + VAT, and the fee is refunded should you then use our sales, lettings or furnishing solutions!
+These professional inspections are competitively priced from only £150 + VAT, and you will receive a discount on our services if you then use MyLondonHome's lettings service!

 Once a snagging inspection has been successfully completed and negotiated with the developer, we will happily meet the developer on completion and conduct the handover for you.
 This would typically involve confirming all the features of the property and development, taking possession of keys and swipe cards and completing any paperwork.
 Our aim is to make the move-in process as smooth as possible.